PALPU/mobile-flash-cards-final/README.md

 # A React Native - Mobile Flashcards Quiz App

-Mobile Flashcards is a React Native app for idifferent platforms that allows to create decks of cards, add quiz-cards and quiz themselves to check there guesses.
+Mobile Flashcards is a React Native app for different platforms that allows to create decks of cards, add quiz-cards and quiz themselves to check there guesses.

 It gives the final score after completing the Quiz.